rajneeshnext/twilio-wordpress-otp-plugin/readme.txt

 # Twilio WordPress Phone OTP Plugin

-A WordPress plugin that provides a phone OTP (One Time Password) authentication system.
+A WordPress plugin that provides a simplest phone OTP (One Time Password) authentication system.
 This plugin supports two modes: displaying the OTP form inside a modal (popup) or directly on the page.
 It integrates with Twilio to send and verify OTPs.

 ## Features